Cragady/Cragady.github.io/README.md

 I am porting this, glorious bugs and all!
 (Mainly just visual oddities lmfao).
 After I get all the files to tsx instead of js or jsx, then this probably won't see the light of day for a good bit.

+Also, a lot of the projects listed are probably broken lol.
+Just look at the code I guess.
+Or don't, may be better if you don't.
+Might be better to look at my resume instead.
+Unfortunately, a fair portion of good code I've written is closed source.

+This also won't be a crazy conversion from JS to TS.
+This will have a lot of `any` types, and other such war-crimes.
+The real war-crime was using JavaScript along the way!

 ## From Next.js

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).